emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 above, preserving DWARF inhibits some Binaryen optimizations.
 However DWARF has the advantage that it includes information about inlining, which can result in more accurate stack traces.

-(TODO: -g1 at compile time on native generates DWARF but not for emscripten)
+(TODO: passing -g1 at compile time on native platforms generates (a reduced amount of) DWARF but this doesn't work for emscripten).

 Emscripten includes a tool called ``emsymbolizer`` that can map wasm code addresses to sources using several different kinds of debug info, including DWARF (in wasm object or linked files)